Magnification and evolution bias of transient sources: GWs and SNIa: Introduction

 Primarily, one is required to build an expression for the observed number counts in luminosity distance space, which not only traces the underlying density of matter, but also includes distortion effects along our past light-cone.
-One can write the generic expression for the density contrast in luminosity distance space as \cite{Us,Namikawa}: \be \De_O(D_L,\hat{n}) = \de_n-\left[3-b_e-\frac{5}{\gamma}s\right]\gamma\frac{\de D_L}{D_L}+\frac{\de V(\bn,D_L)}{V(D_L)} \, \, \ee where $\gamma \equiv r\mathcal{H}/1+r\mathcal{H}$ with comoving distance $r$ and comoving Hubble factor $\mathcal{H}$, $\delta_n$ is the density contrast in the Newtonian gauge, $D_L$ the luminosity distance, and $V$ the volume.
-The distortion is then found to be dependent on two extra functions, the evolution bias \cite{Maartens_2021} \be b_e \equiv \frac{\partial\ln n}{\partial\ln a}\bigg|_{L_c}\,, \ee where $L_c$ is a luminosity cut, and the magnification bias $s$, defined as the change in the comoving number density $n$ at fixed redshift/distance with respect to the luminosity cut.
+One can write the generic expression for the density contrast in luminosity distance space as \cite{Us,Namikawa}: \be \De_O(D_L,\hat{n}) = \de_n-\left[3-b_e-\frac{5}{\gamma}s\right]\gamma\frac{\de D_L}{D_L}+\frac{\de V(\bn,D_L)}{V(D_L)} \, \, \ee where $\gamma \equiv r\mathcal{H}/1+r\mathcal{H}$ with comoving distance $r$ and comoving Hubble \refrep{parameter} $\mathcal{H}$, $\delta_n$ is the density contrast in the Newtonian gauge, $D_L$ the luminosity distance, and $V$ the volume.
+The distortion is then found to be dependent on two extra functions, the evolution bias \cite{Maartens_2021} \be b_e \equiv \frac{\partial\ln n}{\partial\ln a}\bigg|_{d_{th}}\,, \ee where \refrep{$d_{th}$ is the detector's observation threshold (taken as the luminosity cut $L_c$ in the standard galaxy case and signal-to-noise ratio threshold $\rho_{th}$ for GWs)}, and the magnification bias $s$, defined as the change in the comoving number density $n$ at fixed redshift/distance with respect to the luminosity cut.
 Instead, $b_e$ is the change in the comoving number density with respect to the scale factor, while keeping the detector's threshold fixed \cite{Maartens_2021}.
 Physically, the magnification bias accounts for objects being magnified in or out of the detector's flux limit as a result of a perturbation, and the evolution bias describes the impact on clustering of a (possibly) non-conserved comoving number density through cosmic time.
 A null evolution bias would imply a constant observed number density through redshift, whilst a non-zero one corrects each redshift bin for the effect of an evolving population.
 In other words, it traces how the observed number of objects per unit volume changes as the universe expands.

-We define the magnification bias for GWs and SNIa differently in order to preserve the general expression in eq. \eqref{eq:general_num_contrast}: the former in terms of signal-to-noise ratio threshold and the latter in terms of magnitude cut, respectively.
+We define the magnification bias for GWs and SNIa differently in order to preserve the general expression in eq. \eqref{eq:general_num_contrast}: the former in terms of signal-to-noise ratio (SNR) threshold and the latter in terms of magnitude cut, respectively.
 In the following sections we will provide the expression for each tracer, as well as specify the magnification bias for different surveys and thresholds.

 Here, we propose a theoretical framework to model both GWs and SNIa, thus aiming at consistently translating terminology and modelling previously used in galaxy clustering into equivalent expressions applicable to these new transient tracers.
 One should note that some of these biases, at least for GWs, were recently explored for the first time in \cite{Scelfo_2018,Scelfo_2020,Scelfo_2022, Mastrogiovanni_2023}, particularly in the context of cross-correlations, as these have become increasingly exciting with the prospect of future detectors.